Essays

 Read More →A New Disorder

 I stand in my studio and wonder if I should be making anything at all.
 Around me, sheets of metal wait to be shaped, chemicals promise new surface treatments, algorithms generate endless variations on my screen.
-But beneath the familiar materials lies an unfamiliar question: in a world already drowning in human output, what justifies adding more?

 This doubt arrives without warning, usually when I’m scrolling through image feeds or walking through art fairs.

 I am working with oxidation when the system breaks down.
-For weeks I’ve been developing a patination formula—specific ratios of copper sulfate to ferric chloride, controlled application temperatures, documented exposure times.
+For weeks I’ve been developing a patination formula — specific ratios of copper sulfate to ferric chloride, controlled application temperatures, documented exposure times.
 The systematic approach promises predictable surface transformations: measure precisely, record every variable, create the reproducible rust patterns that will work across all future pieces.

 But the metal keeps producing textures I didn’t program.
 The mixture that should yield uniform green oxidation instead creates unexpected crystalline formations.